ParticularlyCALLED

 “It seems only the old are able to sit next to one another and not say anything and still feel content.
 The young, brash and impatient, must always break the silence.
 It is a waste, for silence is pure.
 Silence is holy.
 It draws people together because only those who are comfortable with each other can sit without speaking.” – Nicholas Sparks, The Notebook

-Why we avoid quiet
+Why do we avoid quiet?

-The real reason we avoid silence is because we are scared.
 We use our constant flurry of activity to hide from what we don’t know.
 We hide behind busyness and noise because it is easy to control.
 It feels safe.
 It is easy to hide behind what we do, so that we are not faced with who we are.
-We are scared that, if we give ourselves time to be quiet, we will be forced to reflect, to notice things about ourselves, our lives, or our relationships that might need to change or improve.
-Once we are no longer distracted by or hidden behind noise and constant activity, we are afraid because it enables and encourages a more genuine connection with those around us.
+If we give ourselves time to be quiet, we will be forced to reflect, to notice things about ourselves, our lives, or our relationships that might need to change or improve.

-But vulnerability and connection are what make us real.
+We fear this, but vulnerability and connection are what make us real.
 They are what make us human!

 vulnerability, strength quotes